dseguy/changedBehavior/behavior/absoluteArrayName.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  Cannot use array as default value for parameter $x of type array in /codes/absoluteArrayName.php on line 3
+   PHP Fatal error:  Cannot use array as default value for parameter $x of type array

-   Fatal error: Cannot use array as default value for parameter $x of type array in /codes/absoluteArrayName.php on line 3
+   Fatal error: Cannot use array as default value for parameter $x of type array

 After
 ______
 .. code-block:: output

-   PHP Fatal error:  Cannot use array as a type name as it is reserved in /codes/absoluteArrayName.php on line 3 Stack trace:
+   PHP Fatal error:  Cannot use array as a type name as it is reserved
-   #0 {main}

-   Fatal error: Cannot use array as a type name as it is reserved in /codes/absoluteArrayName.php on line 3 Stack trace:
+   Fatal error: Cannot use array as a type name as it is reserved
-   #0 {main}